 Areas of Focus

-The ADL Initiative also focuses on interoperability specifications for distributed learning systems.
-The program’s well-known efforts in SCORM® and xAPI fall into this line of effort.
-Similarly, other projects align with this theme, such as projects aimed at integrating disparate systems into modular and service-oriented architectures, securely sharing learning data across systems, and developing appropriate metadata and paradata for system-of-systems distributed learning offerings.
+Many ADL Initiative projects focus on interoperability specifications for distributed learning systems.
+The program’s well-known efforts in SCORM®, Experience API (xAPI) and most recently cmi5 fall into this line of effort.
+Similarly, other projects align with this theme, such as those aimed at integrating disparate systems into modular and service-oriented architectures, securely sharing learning data across systems, and developing appropriate metadata and paradata for system-of-systems distributed learning offerings.

 Other closely related research involves data-driven learning, which includes collecting and structuring learner performance data, safely and ethically storing the data, sharing data across systems, applying data analytics, enabling data visualizations, and using the information to personalize and tailor learning activities to the individual.
 This line of effort involves topics such as data science, competencies, credentialing, learner profiles, visualizations, open/social learner models, and ensuring privacy and information security.

 Key to all of these projects is the development of a Total Learning Architecture (TLA), which will enable personalized, data-driven, and technology-enabled lifelong learning across the DoD, other Federal Government agencies, and beyond.
 The TLA relies on interoperability which involves federating disparate systems into modular and service-oriented architectures, securely sharing learning data across DoD domains